William Hope Hodgson

 Ypres, Belgium

-Hodgson struggled to achieve lasting success with his short stories.
-He married and moved to Southern France for the lower cost of living.
-He returned to England at the outbreak of World War I and became a Lieutenant in the Royal Artillery.
-He was killed in battle at Ypres in 1918.
+Married and moved to Southern France for the lower cost of living.
+Returned to England at the outbreak of World War I and became a lieutenant in the Royal Artillery.
+Killed in battle at Ypres.